Ghosn's legal woes highlight governance failings in Japan

 One possible motive is that Ghosn was seeking to avoid public criticism over his multi-million dollar paychecks, which are a rarity in Japan even for top executives.
 Even the underreported amounts, about 1 billion yen ($9 million) each year, drew unwelcome scrutiny and commentary.

-Ghosn was forced to defend his salary at shareholders' meetings beginning in 2010, when Japan began requiring the disclosure of individual executive pay.
+Ghosn was forced to defend his salary at shareholders' meetings beginning in 2010, when Japan started requiring the disclosure of individual executive pay.

 Japan needs independent oversight for executive pay, said corporate governance expert Takuji Saito, who teaches at Keio Business School.